 - Not known (not recorded)”

 The question set is based on research into monitoring sexual orientation conducted by ONS and the EHRC, and on current practice by organisations which monitor sexual orientation.

 Classifications 1-3 are those which people are most likely to be familiar with, and are intended to simplify the question and answer.
 Classification 4 allows patients to identify as other than heterosexual/straight or lesbian, gay or bisexual (LGB).
 Classification U allows recording where a patient does not know or is not sure, consistent with terminology in NHS Digital’s Data Dictionary.
 Classification Z allows the patient not to disclose this information, as is their right.
 Classification 9 will not be visible to the patient or healthcare professional but is needed to account for missing data in analysis (e.g. where there is no record of sexual orientation).

 This standard will enable health and social care organisations to monitor sexual orientation in a way that is consistent with all other parts of the healthcare system.
-There are several expected benefits, listed below.

-Implementation of this standard will deliver benefits across a number of areas:
+The implementation of this standard will deliver benefits across a number of areas:

 A solution has been chosen that is simple and fits with the research conducted to make implementation as easy as possible.
 We consulted with the owners of the three datasets which already collect this data and with organisations in the health and social care system which routinely monitor sexual orientation.
 This found that they had taken a phased approach to implementation.

 The Burden Advice and Assessment Service determined that this Standard does not require a burden assessment.

 The information standard includes the following requirements for its implementation:

 - IT systems: where this data is recorded, IT systems MUST be adapted to use the question and response codes as set out in this standard